GSTT-CSC/project-template/README.md

 ```
 will run the command `python3 train.py` when the main entry point is requested.

 You can specify any number of custom entry points.
-For example, if you had a script that performed hyperparamter optimisation you might want to trigger that workflow by defining another entry point `optimise = python3 optimisation.py`
+For example, if you had a script that performed hyperparameter optimisation you might want to trigger that workflow by defining another entry point `optimise = python3 optimisation.py`
 under `main`.
 Entry points can be selected at runtime by adding the `-e` flag to `run_project` e.g. `python run_project.py -e optimise`.